ndd21/PHYS281/docs/demo-functions.md

 ```

 !!! note
-    Sometimes you might see code where the user has given then variable being passed to a
+    Sometimes you might see code where the user has given the variable being passed to a
     keyword argument the same name as the keyword argument itself, e.g.:

     ```python